Current Job Opportunities – Click here for more information.

 You can now make online payments to school via credit or debit card using the School Gateway Service.
 Please click here for more details.

-This month’s value is Honesty.
+This month’s value is Kindness.

 Live Love Learn

 In PSHCE year 8 pupils are taking part in the nationwide competition this year, giving pupils just 1 month and £10 to set up a business – whilst learning vital skills along the way.
 Find out more at: www.tenner.org.uk

 Watch this space for updates on our progress …

 ‘Unique’ is the UK’s only registered charity for families affected by rare chromosome disorders.
 They provide information and support to anyone affected and work to raise public awareness.
 Rare chromosome disorders involve missing, extra or rearranged genetic material on one or more of a person’s chromosomes.
 Many of those affected are born sick and disabled, unable to walk or talk but others only find out they are affected when they come to have children of their own.
 Their rarity means that information about the disorders is scarce and medical professionals may not have the knowledge or understanding to answer the many questions families have.
 That’s where ‘Unique’ comes in.
 As a small charity, Unique receives no government funding and relies heavily on the support of its members, their friends, families and colleagues, donating generously and going the extra mile to raise the funds they need to go on helping families affected by rare chromosome disorders.